-Courses and Questions:
+Courses and Questions

-What are the Courses Like?
+What are the course like?

 Honors courses are designed to stimulate and challenge the motivated student.
 Often there are fewer lectures and more student involvement.
 They may include field trips, advanced research or simulations.
 Honors courses emphasize critical thinking, scholarly growth and intellectual curiosity.

 Are honors classes harder than regular classes?

 Not necessarily.
 Honors courses stress individual responsibility for learning.
 They focus on analysis; faculty expect honors scholars to go beyond simple facts.
 Honors faculty are likely to be innovative, creative and daring in their teaching methods.

 Honors classes are usually smaller than their general education equivalents.
 You'll get to know your Honors faculty well.

 How will I fit honors courses into my schedule?

 Honors courses replace core curriculum courses students must take anyway.
 Instead of taking Old Testament Survey, for example, you take Honors Old Testament Survey.
 We work very hard to make your schedule work.